SuicideGirls: Criticism by models

 In a 2005 article, The Boston Phoenix reported on former models' dissatisfaction with company practices.
 Models interviewed called SuicideGirls president Sean Suhl "verbally abusive" and an "active misogynist", and the site a "slap in the face to feminism".

 Other allegations surrounding the SuicideGirls' administration have appeared in a number of publications, including New York Press and Wired magazine.

 According to statistics released by the website, in July 2005 one model left, followed by 11 in August, 25 in September, and 11 in October.
 According to former models interviewed in a feature piece by Silicon Valley's magazine Metro Active, this was, in their opinion, due to the general homogenization of the site, "a process that alternative subcultures are unfortunately used to".

 Job loss

-Olivia Black, a recent addition to the crew of Las Vegas's Gold & Silver Pawn Shop, and thus the History Channel TV series Pawn Stars, was fired from the show on December 19, 2012, when her previous work as a Suicide Girl was revealed.
+Olivia Black was fired from the crew of Las Vegas's Gold & Silver Pawn Shop, and thus the History Channel TV series Pawn Stars on December 19, 2012, when her previous work as a Suicide Girl was revealed.

-Richard Prince's appropriated images
+Richard Prince

-In 2015, American artist Richard Prince appropriated images from the SuicideGirls' Instagram, printed them on canvas, and added remarks into comment threads.
+In 2015, American artist Richard Prince took images from the SuicideGirls' Instagram, printed them on canvas, and added remarks into comment threads.
 The works were displayed at the Frieze Art Fair and one image sold for $90,000.
 In response, the SuicideGirls sold prints of the images for $90 apiece with the proceeds going to charity.